-NOW THEREFORE, effective September 2, 2021, the Court hereby vacates all prior Orders of this Court relating to case administration during the COVID-19 pandemic, and adopts the following Order:
+NOW THEREFORE, effective May 31, 2022, the Court hereby vacates all prior Orders of this Court relating to case administration during the COVID-19 pandemic, and adopts the following Order:

-- 1. Jury trials may commence in any Division of this District, subject to restrictions related to public health or social distancing measures for jurors, parties, witnesses, public, and court staff; as determined by this Court or by the judge presiding in each case; - 2.
-All proceedings are in-person unless otherwise ordered by the judge presiding in the case, in a manner consistent with this Order; - 3.
-The Court finds that health concerns related to COVID- 19 allow that the use of appropriate health screening, social distancing, and personal protective equipment may be continued as ordered by this Court or by the judge presiding in the case;
+1. Jury trials may commence in any Division of this District, subject to restrictions related to public health or social distancing measures for jurors, parties, witnesses, public, and court staff; as determined by this Court or by the judge presiding in each case;

+2. All proceedings are in-person unless otherwise ordered by the judge presiding in the case, in a manner consistent with this Order;

+3. The Court finds that health concerns related to COVID- 19 allow that the use of appropriate health screening, social distancing, and personal protective equipment may be continued as ordered by this Court or by the judge presiding in the case;

-- 4. This Court recognizes that emergency conditions exist throughout this District, as found by the JCUS under the CARES Act.
+4. This Court recognizes that emergency conditions exist throughout this District, as found by the JCUS under the CARES Act.
 This Court recognizes that it is required under Sections 15002(b)(3)(A) and (B) of the CARES Act to review the findings and authorizations made in this Order no later than ninety (90) days after its initial Order or any subsequent renewal.
 In the interest of public health and safety, this Court or a judge presiding in a case may continue to take precautionary measures to limit in-person appearances to the extent allowed by law and as necessary in any particular case.
-This Court hereby renews in this Order its initial findings and authorizations from its March 30, 2020 Order, its May 29, 2020 Order, its July 30, 2020 Order, its September 1, 2020 Order, its November 24, 2020 Order, its December 15, 2020 Order, its March 8, 2021 Order, and its June 4, 2021 Order, and will review these findings and authorizations under this Order no later than December 2, 2021; - 5.
-This Court authorizes on its own motion the use of video teleconferencing, or telephone conferencing if video teleconferencing is not reasonably available, in the criminal procedures specifically enumerated in Section 15002(b)(1) of the CARES Act, to wit: - a.
-Detention hearings under section 3142 of title 18, United States Code; - b.
-Initial appearances under Rule 5 of the Federal Rules of Criminal
+This Court hereby renews in this Order its initial findings and authorizations from its March 30, 2020 Order, its May 29, 2020 Order, its July 30, 2020 Order, its September 1, 2020 Order, its November 24, 2020 Order, its December 15, 2020 Order, its March 8, 2021 Order, its June 4, 2021 Order, its September 2, 2021 Order, December 3, 2021 Order, and its February 28, 2022 Order, and will review these findings and authorizations under this Order no later than August 29, 2022;

+5. This Court authorizes on its own motion the use of video teleconferencing, or telephone conferencing if video teleconferencing is not reasonably available, in the criminal procedures specifically enumerated in Section 15002(b)(1) of the CARES Act, to wit:

+a.
+Detention hearings under section 3142 of title 18, United States Code;

+Initial appearances under Rule 5 of the Federal Rules of Criminal Procedure;